 Lymph node-positive.
 Cancer is found in the sentinel nodes.
 More lymph nodes may be removed with a procedure called axillary dissection.
 The goals of axillary dissection are to check how many lymph nodes have cancer and to reduce the chances of cancer returning in the lymph nodes.

 Some women with 1-2 positive sentinel nodes who have a lumpectomy and will have whole breast radiation therapy may not need axillary dissection .
 (Whole breast radiation therapy treats part of the underarm area as well as the breast.)

-Most people with 1 or more positive sentinel nodes who have a mastectomy will need an axillary dissection.
+Most people with one or more positive sentinel nodes who have a mastectomy will need an axillary dissection.

 If you have a positive sentinel lymph node, talk with your health care team about whether you need an axillary dissection.

 The most common technique to assess pathologic lymph node status is H&E staining.